dwyl/calendar/BUILDIT.md

       <span x-show="!!show_error" class="mb-1 block text-sm font-bold tracking-wide text-red-800">Missing information or some of the fields are invalid.</span>
     </div>
 ```

+> If you want to see how the file should look like,
+take a peek at [`lib/cal_web/live/app_live.html.heex`](https://github.com/dwyl/calendar/blob/05cf19f74ae5db59ea0d157bcd360a17aa60c1cf/lib/cal_web/live/app_live.html.heex).

 We also need to change the `app()` function
 to accomodate these changes.